 Top / Featured Image credit: modified from flickr photo by museumpreneurs http://flickr.com/photos/59685639@N06/5456293852 shared under a Creative Commons (BY) license

-The post "Time Traveling With Google Streetview" was originally pulled like taffy through a needle's eye at CogDogBlog (https://cogdogblog.com/2015/06/time-traveling-with-google-streetview/) on June 5, 2015.
+The post "Time Traveling With Google Streetview" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2015/06/time-traveling-with-google-streetview/) on June 5, 2015.